Aridis Pharmaceuticals (NASDAQ:ARDS) Shares Gap Up to $7.71

-Aridis Pharmaceuticals, Inc. (NASDAQ:ARDS)’s stock price gapped up before the market opened on Monday .
+Aridis Pharmaceuticals, Inc. (NASDAQ:ARDS) shares gapped up before the market opened on Monday .
 The stock had previously closed at $7.71, but opened at $8.47.
-Aridis Pharmaceuticals shares last traded at $8.35, with a volume of 327 shares changing hands.
+Aridis Pharmaceuticals shares last traded at $8.35, with a volume of 327 shares trading hands.

-ARDS has been the subject of several recent analyst reports.
-Zacks Investment Research upgraded shares of Aridis Pharmaceuticals from a “sell” rating to a “hold” rating in a report on Wednesday, July 15th.
-Maxim Group reaffirmed a “buy” rating and set a $17.00 price objective on shares of Aridis Pharmaceuticals in a research report on Thursday, August 13th.
-One equities research analyst has rated the stock with a hold rating and five have issued a buy rating to the stock.
-The stock currently has a consensus rating of “Buy” and an average price target of $15.35.
+Several equities research analysts have recently issued reports on ARDS shares.
+Zacks Investment Research upgraded shares of Aridis Pharmaceuticals from a “sell” rating to a “hold” rating in a research note on Wednesday, July 15th.
+Maxim Group restated a “buy” rating and issued a $17.00 target price on shares of Aridis Pharmaceuticals in a research note on Thursday, August 13th.
+One investment analyst has rated the stock with a hold rating and five have given a buy rating to the stock.
+The stock currently has a consensus rating of “Buy” and a consensus price target of $15.35.

-Aridis Pharmaceuticals (NASDAQ:ARDS) last issued its quarterly earnings data on Tuesday, August 11th.
-The company reported ($0.47) earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of ($0.74) by $0.27.
-The business had revenue of $1.00 million during the quarter, compared to analyst estimates of $0.75 million.
-On average, equities research analysts expect that Aridis Pharmaceuticals, Inc. will post -2.68 earnings per share for the current year.
+Aridis Pharmaceuticals (NASDAQ:ARDS) last posted its quarterly earnings results on Tuesday, August 11th.
+The company reported ($0.47) earnings per share for the quarter, beating analysts’ consensus estimates of ($0.74) by $0.27.
+The business had revenue of $1.00 million during the quarter, compared to the consensus estimate of $0.75 million.
+On average, equities research analysts predict that Aridis Pharmaceuticals, Inc. will post -2.68 earnings per share for the current year.

 About Aridis Pharmaceuticals (NASDAQ:ARDS)